 We opted for any time dining and I was really impressed!
 It did exactly what it said on the tin, we got to dine when we wanted to dine without pre-booking.
 We never had to wait for a table and never had to share a table either.
 I’m not a fan of table sharing so liked that.
 There is always an option to table share if you want to though!

 3) The buffet

-The buffet is open until 11pm and is open consistently throughout the day which I really appreciated.
+I love that the buffet is open until 11pm and is open consistently throughout the day.
 The buffet itself was pretty small but I always found something that I wanted to eat.
 It’s worth nothing that you can get Pizza/Hot dogs/Burgers outside by the pool.
 One thing that I didn’t like about Royal Caribbean was how ridiculously early the buffet closed so it was nice to see that this wasn’t the case on Princess.
 My appetite only stops when I am asleep!

 The food in the buffet was really good too, constantly replenished, hot and varied.
 I particularly liked the way that the buffet had a set ‘in’ and ‘out’ where you were given a plate and given cutlery.
 It made it so much easier than having to fight for your space to get a plate as is the case on a lot of other cruise lines.

 We never had any problem getting a table either, which was AMAZING.
 I get the feeling that our cruise wasn’t at full occupancy because the ship generally seemed quiet.
 There were also a lot of crew members working in the buffet who would get you a drink, sometimes I was offered a drink before I had even managed to put the first forkful of food into my mouth.

 The cookies deserve a special mention, they were a-mazing!

 4) Music around the ship